ReginaSousa8/GeoSaude/ReadMe.md

 ## Running And Configuration
 	1. Open PgAdmin
-	2. Create a DataBase named "aula2"
+	2. Create a DataBase and restore the "geoload.backup" file
-	3. Configure in the X file the username and password
+	3. Open "geoload.py" and set the host name, port, database name, username and password
 	4. Open QGis
-	5. Install the plugin in it
+	5. Install the plugin

 ## Deployment